Lee Stafford

-Biography
+Career

-Stafford was born in Leigh-on-Sea, Essex, and is of Jewish ancestry on his mother's side.
-He opened his hair salon, The House That Hair Built, in 1984, in Leigh-on-Sea, Essex.
+Stafford opened his first hair salon, The House That Hair Built, in 1984, in Leigh-on-Sea, Essex.
 He opened his second salon in Aughton, Sheffield in 1992 called Geezers.
 His career took off in 1997 when he won the title of Men's British Hairdresser of the Year.
 In 2000 he opened his second hair salon in Wardour Street, London, W1.
 In 2001 Stafford launched his own range of haircare products.
 In 2007 he appeared on the BBC television series Celebrity Scissorhands where he trained celebrities such as Tamara Beckwith and 1980s pop star Steve Strange to cut hair.
 The programme raised money for the BBC's charity Children in Need.
 On 6 November 2011, Stafford featured on the Secret Millionaire television series on Channel 4.
-Stafford is married to model and The Real Hustle star Jessica-Jane Clement.
 Stafford appeared on Pointless Celebrities in 2013 and again in February 2017 (broadcast dates).

-He is a father of three children, a son, Angel, born in 2014 and a daughter, Elvis Annie-Jane, born in 2016.
-He announced he was expecting a third child with his wife in September 2016 and their daughter Sugar Mae was born in April 2017.
+Personal life

+Stafford was born in Leigh-on-Sea, Essex in 1966.
+He married model and The Real Hustle star Jessica-Jane Clement in 2013.
+He is a father of three children.